-To apply for China visa, the validity of the passport must be more than 6 months.
+To apply for a Tibet visa, the validity of the passport must be more than 6 months.
 The normal Chinese visas applied and issued from Chinese foreign missions abroad are not valid to enter Tibet from Kathmandu.

 For the visa procedure, we need the following information at least a month prior to your arrival date in Tibet.